ObolNetwork/obol-docs/docs/int/key-concepts.md

 ![A Geth Client](/img/POWNodeV2.png)

-An execution client (formerly known as an Eth1 client) specialises in running the EVM and managing the transaction pool for the Ethereum network.
+An execution client (formerly known as an Eth1 client) specializes in running the EVM and managing the transaction pool for the Ethereum network.
 These clients provide execution payloads to consensus clients for inclusion into blocks.

 Examples of execution clients include: